szaumoor/ZSTweaks/ZSTweaks/README.md

 - Dusty Rose Ioun Stone: inspired by the description, it also protects against berserk and fear.
 The AC bonus is also now 2.
 Additionally, it changes the BAM so it has a pinkish hue.
 - Pearly White Ioun Stone: this improved the trollish regeneration from 1 HP every 5 rounds, to every round.
 - Golden Ioun Stone: makes it more interesting for general use by improving not just intelligence, but Saves vs. Spells by 1 and magic resistance by 10%.
-- Obsidian Ioun Stone: obsidian is a brittle but hard.
+- Obsidian Ioun Stone: obsidian is brittle but hard.
 Other than increasing CON by 1, now it also improves AC against all except crushing by 2, and improves physical damage resistance to everything except crushing by 5%.
 - Silver Gray Ioun Stone: Now it now also improves WIS by 1, but it also improves lore by 15.
 Divine casters get one extra spell slot from level 1 to 5.
 Finally, druids and clerics get a +1 to casting speed.
 - Circlet of Netheril: this makes it more useful and final for sorcerous classes by adding one extra spell slot for level 9 as well, as well as a +7% magic damage dealt bonus.
-- Eilistraee's Boon +1: this makes the item give a bonus to non-evil elves: +1 DEX
+- Eilistraee's Boon +1: non-evil elves get +1 DEX

 **Component 1666:** Make Bracers of Blinding's Improved Haste effect last 1 turn and improve speed passively